 - American Alliance of Museums - Museum Assessment Program

 The Museum Assessment Program (MAP) helps small and mid-sized museums maintain and improve operations by providing guidance in meeting priorities and goals and understanding how your museum compares to standards and best practices.
 This program is supported through the Institute of Museum and Library Services (IMLS).
 Museums can apply for a Collections Stewardship Assessment.
 The most recent application cycle closed on February 1, 2023.
 If you would like to be notified when the next deadline becomes available, contact MAP staff at email@example.com.

 - Advisory Council on Historic Preservation

-The Advisory Council on Historic Preservation has established a clearinghouse of information to assist the preservation community and the general public in exploring the range of preservation funding options.
+The Advisory Council on Historic Preservation has established a clearing house of information to assist the preservation community and the general public in exploring the range of preservation funding options.
 The emphasis is on federal funding, with more limited discussion of state, tribal, local, and non-profit funding opportunities.
 Federal grants fund the preservation, interpretation, and reuse of historic properties.
 The website also offers a Section 106 Digital Library with resources for the Section 106 Process and submission guidance. www.achp.gov

 - Archaeological Institute of America - Site Preservation Grant

 This grant is intended to fund projects that uphold the AIA's mission to preserve and promote the world's archaeological heritage for future generations.
-The goal of the grant, which carries a maximum value of $25,000 to be awarded over the course of one to three years) is to aid in the preservation of threatened archaeological sites by implementing conservation, protection and/or monitoring.
+The goal of the grant (which carries a maximum value of $15,000 to be awarded over the course of one to three years) is to aid in the preservation of threatened archaeological sites by implementing conservation, protection and/or monitoring.
 Programs that include education and public outreach components are encouraged.
 Applications are evaluated annually with an application deadline of November 1. www.archaeological.org

 - Institute for Museum and Library Services (IMLS)